 Put the scored base into the base discard pile.
 Replace it with the top card of the base deck; shuffle the base discard pile if needed.
 Check to see if another base is ready to be scored.
-Score it too, the same way.
+If so, score it too, the same way.